-- A. Bus Boarding Responsibilities - 1.
-Students should be at their assigned bus stop at least five minutes before the regularly scheduled bus arrival time in the morning. - 2.
+A. Bus Boarding Responsibilities

+- 1. Students should be at their assigned bus stop at least five minutes before the regularly scheduled bus arrival time in the morning. - 2.
 Students should wait for the school bus in an orderly fashion, out of the way of traffic. - 3.
 Students should wait at their designated bus stop until the bus has completely stopped before moving toward or boarding the bus. - 4.
 Students who must cross the roadway to board the bus should check to see if the bus red warning lights are activated and that the roadway is clear of traffic before crossing the street. - 5.
 The bus should be boarded in a quiet and orderly fashion.
-Students should always use the bus handrail and steps in a safe manner. - B. On-Board Responsibilities - 1.
-To ensure a safe and efficient bus loading process, students are to walk to their seat (assigned or unassigned) and be seated as quickly as possible. - 2.
+Students should always use the bus handrail and steps in a safe manner.

+B. On-Board Responsibilities

+- 1. To insure a safe and efficient bus loading process, students are to walk to their seat (assigned or unassigned) and be seated as quickly as possible. - 2.
 Books and other materials should be held by the student or placed on the floor directly beneath the seat.
 No books or any other objects are to be placed in the bus aisle.

-Additional information concerning musical instruments and large objects is found in Section XI. - 3.
-Students are to sit in their bus seats, facing forward with feet out of the aisle and hands, arms, and head inside the bus. - 4.
-Eating, drinking, smoking, lighting matches, lighters, etc., and littering on the bus are prohibited. - 5.
+Additional information concerning musical instruments and large objects is found in Section XI.

+3. Students are to sit in their bus seat, facing forward with feet out of the aisle and hands, arms, and head inside the bus.

+- 4. Eating, drinking, smoking, lighting matches, lighters, etc., and littering on the bus are prohibited. - 5.
 Students shall not throw paper or any other matter out of the bus window. - 6.
 Loud conversations, profanity, obscene gestures, rough play, and fighting are not permitted on the bus. - 7.
 Any damage to the interior or exterior of the school bus is prohibited and will be cause for suspension of bus riding privileges.
 In addition, the parent(s) and student are responsible for any financial restitution necessary as a result of such damage.
 Continuation of privileges will only be considered after financial restitution is made. - 8.
-THE EMERGENCY DOOR or EMERGENCY WINDOW handles should never be touched or tampered with unless directed to do so by the bus driver.
+THE EMERGENCY DOOR or EMERGENCY WINDOW handles should never be touched or tampered with unless directed to do so by the bus driver. - 9.
+Students are not to sit in the driver's seat or tamper with any controls or bus equipment. - 10.
+Students must obey all directions from the driver.
+The bus driver is in charge of and responsible for students on the bus unless a teacher is on the bus.
+When a teacher is on the school bus for functions such as field trips, the teacher is the responsible person.